hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         kmeans_labels=np.zeros(len(x.columns))

 9.)
-Fill in the array with the index labels of the distance matrix that are arranged by the values of the dict of the new clusters from step 3 and 4
+Fill in the array with the index labels of the distance matrix that are sorted according to the values of the dict of the new clusters from step 3 and 4

 ::